John Somers (courtier): Cipher keys and codework

 Several letters in the National Archives mention Somers' work with ciphers in diplomatic correspondence.
 In April 1560, Somers deciphered a letter from the Duke and Cardinal of Lorraine to Mary of Guise for Thockmorton.
 Throckmorton had the text coded in his own usual cipher (or Elizabeth's "Queen's cipher") and sent it to Elizabeth, recommending Somers' codework.
 Later in the same month, the Duke of Norfolk wrote to William Cecil for a copy of an alphabet or cipher key made by Somers to decrypt French diplomatic correspondence.
 Norfolk wanted to try the key with intercepted coded letters sent from the French captains at the siege of Leith to Mary of Guise in Edinburgh Castle.
 Mary's half-brother, James Stewart, 1st Earl of Moray, a Protestant leader in Scotland, sent intercepted ciphered letters from the Guises to Cecil for decoding.

 In May 1560, Throckmorton described Somers' work in Paris with a letter in cipher meant for Mary of Guise, Regent of Scotland.
 By Somers' diligence "the letter was cunningly made up again" and returned to a messenger.
 Throckmorton praised Somers and his colleague Robert Jones to Cecil for the decipherment, which "to discover was the crabbedest piece of work I ever saw".
 Cecil was in Edinburgh in June, in the days after the death of Mary of Guise, working on the Treaty.
 He forwarded a coded letter from a French secretary in Edinburgh Castle, hoping that Mr Hampton (Bernard Hampton) or "Mr Sommer" could decipher it.
 Cecil would have paid £100 to have Somers with him.

 Bernard Hampton, Clerk to the Privy Council in three reigns (1551–1572), was fluent in several languages.
 He would later be involved in the Conferences about Scottish affairs in 1568, and drafting Cecil's "A necessary consideration of the perillous state of this tyme".
+In 1568, Somers was involved in the examination of the Casket Letters.
+Some documents related to the Conferences and a translation of one of the letters seem to be in his handwriting.

 During the "lang siege" of Edinburgh Castle in 1573, Henry Killigrew (Somers' former companion in Paris), suggested sending intercepted letters to Somers, if one of the schoolmasters of James VI could not decipher them.
 Some ciphered letters from the castle found with Archibald Douglas during the Marian Civil War were deciphered by a schoolmaster in Leith, or a Mr Peters.